seb3s/kandesk/README.md

   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`

+## Create a first admin user

+To be able to connect to the application, a first admin user must be created.
+This is done by running:

+    mix run priv/repo/seeds.exs

+Then you can connect with "admin@admin.com" as Email and "admin" as Password.
+Then you will be able to change everything from within the application, password included ;-)

+## Access the application

 Now you can visit [`localhost:4001`](http://localhost:4001) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).